Resthaven on Vogel

 I feel that my mum is in the safest possible hands and place.
 Resthaven is a refuge, a sanctuary during this covid crisis.
 Much love to you all.

-Ref #3434 August 2020" As her stay was during Covid lockdown, we realize there were limitations out of your control.
+Ref # 3434 August 2020 " As her stay was during Covid Lockdown, we realize there were limitations our of your control.
 We did appreciate your high standards to keep patients safe.
-Staff were kind and caring and always ready to listen and most helpful."
+Staff were kind and caring and always ready to listen and most helpful"

 Ref #3435a September 2020 "Thank you for your great communication updates.
 I am so grateful that I can continue to visit my Mum.
 I appreciate that Resthaven understands how vital it is for our loved-ones to see their family".